Undergraduates

 Universities

-Public Sector
+Public sector

-Private Practice
+Private practice

-Many psychologists in private practice, provide services on an individual basis or as part of a group practice with other psychologists or other health professionals.
+Many psychologists in private practice provide services on an individual basis or as part of a group practice with other psychologists or other health professionals.

-Community and Voluntary Sector
+Community and voluntary sector

 Some psychologists work for community and voluntary welfare organisations.
+To find out what those roles might include, search the Tahatū database for community psychologist roles.

 Watch videos from psychologists discussing their early career.